 Learn more at How to Grow and Care for Agave.

 Toxicity of Agave potatorum 'Shoji-Raijin'

-A. potatorum 'Shoji-Raijin' is not toxic to humans, but it may be mildly poisonous to children and pets.
+A. potatorum 'Shoji-Raijin' is not toxic to humans but may be mildly poisonous to children and pets.

 - Back to genus Agave